 If you have a suspended license, you may qualify for the SCDMV Payment Plan in order to pay your reinstatement fees.
-If you qualify, you will be given a valid driver's license to use during the six-month payment plan period.
+If you qualify, you will be given a valid driver's license to use during the 12-month payment plan period.

 Am I eligible for the payment plan?